JovanMihic99/blog_app/README.md

 ## How to set up
 Make sure your PHP server and MySQL server are using the proper versions.
 ### Running the app on your PHP server
-Place this directory in your /var/www/html/ directory.
+Place this project in your /var/www/html/ directory.

 ### Creating the database
 Use the provided database script to create the database